-The duties of the Audit Committee's are as follows:
+The duties of the Audit Committee are as follows:

 - I. Recommend to the Board of Directors the external auditors to be nominated for the purpose of preparing or issuing an auditor's report or performing other audit, review or certification services; - II.
-Recommend to the Board of Directors the compensation of the external auditors; - III.
-Review, with the Corporation's external auditors, the approach and the scope of their audit plan and report to the Board of Directors on any material reservations the Audit Committee may have, or which the external auditors may have expressed regarding their work;
+Recommend to the Board of Directors the compensation of the external auditors: - III.
+Review, with the Corporation's external auditors, the approach and the scope of their audit plan and report to the Board of Directors on any material reservations the Audit Committee may have, or which the external auditors may have expressed regarding their work; - IV.
+Resolve disagreements between management and the external auditors regarding financial information;